Skip to content

 In terms of the Thermea Whitby menu, there are three restaurants on site, each with different menus and price points.

-It’s a spa, so nothing is “budget,” but you can choose between light meals in the lounge, finer dining in the restaurant, or our favourite, the rooftop beer garden where we had some drinks and snacks and looked out over the village.
+It’s a spa, so nothing is “budget,” but you can choose between light meals in the lounge, finer dining in the restaurant, or the rooftop beer garden for snacks and drinks and snacks and looking out over the village, and the heated domes in winter.
 You could technically eat breakfast, lunch and dinner here all in different restaurants.
 They have vegetarian, gluten-free and non-alcoholic options, which we both appreciated.
+The service was very good and the food was delicious.

 The cost does add up though.
 And note that wherever you eat they apply an automatic 18% tip to your bill.
 Even at the beer garden where you order from a counter.